brunoherbelin/vimix/docs/index.md

 ![screenshot](vimix_0.2_beta.jpg)

-Check the [Graphical User Manual](https://github.com/brunoherbelin/vimix/wiki/User-manual) for more details or this selection of [videos by Jean Detheux](https://vimeo.com/showcase/7871359).
+Check the [Graphical User Manual](https://github.com/brunoherbelin/vimix/wiki/User-manual) or [demo videos](https://vimeo.com/vimix) to discover vimix.
+Watch this selection of [videos by Jean Detheux](https://vimeo.com/showcase/7871359) to see what vimix can do.

 ## Install vimix